MiniMinja/GameDocs/CardGame/DesignDoc.md

 # Overview

-A basic deck-builder where you need to collect minerals
+A deck-builder where you need to collect minerals that you can combine to create powerful potions.
+Go on a (randomly generated) dungeon-crawling quest to face enemies on a 1-on-1 duel, eventually facing the final boss to win the game.

 You select a class.